ccheung62/IntroToAPIActivity/README.md

 # SerraMadeMe
-This is a repository created for Introl to API (CSCI 39537)
+This is a repository created for Intro to API (CSCI 39537)